oceanprotocol/contracts/README.md

 // newMinter is set in the same function, allowing newMinter to mint on any registered datatoken in wrapV3DT.
 //
 // if the NFT is transferred, cleaning permissions will be sufficient, since the minter() in the datatoken is this contract.
+// of course the new owner will have to re-add roles (including v3Minter role)

 // CONS: won't have full roles at the v4 ERC20 datatoken( missing FeeManager which rignt now is only a role but we haven't assigned yet what it can do(split fee etc))
 // v3Minter right now is able to mint any datatoken registered, could be restricted if needed.